 Michelle advises other visually impaired young people going through an RP diagnosis to stay positive and ‘fight through it.’
 Help is available, and Michelle recommends that people ‘Take all the advice you can get’

-Michelle is one of our mentors, who offer advice and support based on lived-experience of visual impairment.
-If you are VI, 11-29 and want to talk, find out more about our free mentoring scheme, here.
+Michelle is one of our LOOK Mentors, who offer advice and support based on lived-experience of visual impairment.
+If you are VI, age 11-29 and want to talk, find out more about our free mentoring scheme, here.